Christina5P/Mindful-Rise/README.md

 What I missed was that I used {% block content%} in onte template and {% block page_content%} in another, so they didn´t match.
 I got help from tutor to find out, so when I chenged, everything was working well.

+### Problem with migration of category model
+I add and changed the logic of categories and search in models.
+When I migrated, I got an error because of existing posts without category slug.
+Step 1 was to try to make a migrationfile to change.
+When it didn´t work, I deleted the last file and tried to migrate again.
+Mu third tried was to delete the new category model and to prevent the clash and migrate again.
+When nothing of that worked, I got tutorhelp, but the only suggestion was to delete the db and recover with a new.
+I wasn´t happy withthat suggestion, since I worked with the db in several weeks.
+In the end, it appeared that it was a general db problem, so when that was resolved, I could reach my db, erase all the categories of posts and migrate my new function and everything worked!

 ## Unfixed Bugs